 THC’s Effect on The Endocannabinoid System

 THC is the famously psychoactive chemical component in the cannabis plant, and when consumed, provides a euphoric experience.
 THC also plays a much more fundamental role in the ECS when it comes to fighting cancer.
-The use of dagga oil for cancer is a fascinating subject, and something well-worth reading about!

 When THC stimulates and passes through the cannabinoid receptors of the ECS, it completely binds both the CB1 and CB2 receptors.
 This binding causes a high in the brain, and that is why it is sought-after for recreational use.